 The buses will come around there every 15 minutes so don’t worry if you miss one.

-Where to get a SIM card
+Where to get a SIM card in athens

 Vodaphone was the only place we saw and the cheapest option was €22.50 for 15 days and 14 GB.
 Since we were only going to be in Greece for 8 days, we didn’t really want to spend this much so we skipped it.

 When you get to Monastiraki Square in the city, there will be several people selling sim cards for €10 with 12 GB of data which is more than enough!